kyma-incubator/compass/docs/compass/03-02-labels.md

 deleteLabelDefinition(key: String!, deleteRelatedLabels: Boolean=false): LabelDefinition

 ```
 This mutation allows you to remove only definitions that are not used.
-If you want to delete a LabelDefinition with all values, set the **deleteRelatedLabels** parameter to `true`.
+If you want to delete a LabelDefinition with all its values, set the **deleteRelatedLabels** parameter to `true`.

 ## LabelFilters